sockjs/sockjs-client/README.md

    from the same parent domain as the main site.
 For example 'sockjs.a.com' is able to set cookies if you're connecting from 'www.a.com' or 'a.com'.
+ * Trying to connect from secure "https://" to insecure "http://" is not good idea.
+The other way around should be fine.